-Note that the required speed and the frequency of the square-wave oscillation determine how fast and for how long the drive runs in any one direction.
-The values must be selected in such a way as to prevent the drive from running against the limit stops of the machine.
+It should be noted that the reference velocity and the period determine how fast and how long the drive moves in one direction.
+These values must be selected such that the drive does not move against the end stops of the machine.